Other Leaves: Illinois

 Federal law and guidance on this subject should be reviewed together with this section.

-- Employers with 50 or more employees must provide up to two weeks of unpaid bereavement leave for the death of a child.
-See Child Bereavement Leave Act.
+- Under the Child Bereavement Leave Act, a covered employer must provide an eligible employee with up to two weeks of unpaid bereavement leave for the death of a child.
+See Child Bereavement Leave.

-- Certain Illinois employers must provide leave for employees to donate blood.
-See Employee Blood Donation Leave Act.
+- A covered employer must provide paid leave for employees to donate blood under the Employee Blood Donation Leave Act.
+See Blood Donor Leave.

-- Employers must not take unlawful actions against employees who witness crimes.
+- An employer may not take unlawful actions against employees who witness a crime.
 See Witness Leave.

-- Employers must give the appropriate amount of leave time for employees to vote during certain elections.
+- An employer must give employees time off to vote during certain elections.
 See Voting Leave.

 - Illinois law provides leave and reinstatement rights to military servicemembers.
 See Military Leave.

 - An employer may not terminate a volunteer emergency worker who is late for or absent from work due to an emergency call.
 See Emergency Responder Leave.

 - Localities including Chicago and Cook County have requirements pertaining to paid sick leave.
 See Local Requirements.